GoogleCloudPlatform/functions-framework-python/README.md

 | `--source`         | `FUNCTION_SOURCE`         | The path to the file containing your function.
 Default: `main.py` (in the current working directory)                                                                                             |
 | `--debug`          | `DEBUG`                   | A flag that allows to run functions-framework to run in debug mode, including live reloading.
 Default: `False`                                                                                   |

-## Enable Google Cloud Function Events
+## Enable Google Cloud Run function Events

 The Functions Framework can unmarshall incoming
-Google Cloud Functions [event](https://cloud.google.com/functions/docs/concepts/events-triggers#events) payloads to `event` and `context` objects.
+Google Cloud Run functions [event](https://cloud.google.com/functions/docs/concepts/events-triggers#events) payloads to `event` and `context` objects.
 These will be passed as arguments to your function when it receives a request.
 Note that your function must use the `event`-style function signature: